enqueuezero/site/concrete-architecture/zeromq.md

 ## Architecture

+### So, What is Exactly A Message Queue?

+The message queue is, as its name, a queue for messaging.
+Messages are the information exchanging for inter-process communication or inter-thread communication.
+The message queue model derives to a set of messaging models, such as request-reply (or known as RPC), pub-sub, push-pull, etc.

 ### A Message Queue Software Can be A Library!

 A traditional broker software like RabbitMQ, Kafka, Redis needs to run as a standalone application, then clients send messages to broker, and workers consumes messages from broker.